TheCaptain989/radarr-striptracks/wsl/WSL.md

    <detials>

 # Explanation
 WSL provides a way to run a virtual Linux machine on Windows.
-The script and supporting MKVToolNix package are running in the virtual machine and WSL makes the magic possible to have them interoperate.
+Radarr and/or Sonarr are running in Windows while the script and supporting MKVToolNix package are running in the virtual machine and WSL makes the magic possible to have them interoperate.

 # Requirements